rihemebh/Angular-Cheat-Sheet/README.md

 # Angular-Cheat-Sheet

+What is Angular
+Modules
+Components
+Template
+  Data binding
+  Directive
+Services

-Angular is a Js Framework that supports multipl laguages like ES5, Typescript , dart ... <br />
+Angular is a Js Framework that supports multiple laguages like ES5, Typescript , dart ... <br />
 - SPA (Single Page application):
 The single page application is a web application or website that interacts with the user by dynamically rewriting the current page, rather than loading entire new pages from the server.